ewtoombs/infiniboard/README.md

 ## DEFINITELY-WILL-NOT-DO:

 * directx
 * eigen, or any other templatey C++ badness, but especially eigen.
+As rationale, I would show you literally any compile-time error message produced by that library or any other piece of templated C++ code, but you might go insane, H.  P.  Lovecraft style.
 I do want to clean up the math, but I think rust is the way to go there.